Cleaning tips can be inspiring, but sometimes they’re easier said than done due to a lack of motivation.

-If you’re feeling low on motivation lately, you are not alone.
-According to research conducted by Morneau Shepell, one-third of Americans are struggling to stay motivated and productive.
+According to research by Morneau Shepell, one-third of Americans struggle to stay motivated and productive.
 Almost 40% report feeling exhausted at the end of the day.
 Along with affecting many people’s performance at work, this decline in mental health has also made housekeeping more challenging.
-When you’re dealing with chronic stress and low energy, trying to clean a messy house feels intimidating and overwhelming.
+When dealing with chronic stress and low energy, cleaning a messy house feels intimidating and overwhelming.
 Unfortunately, the longer you delay housecleaning, the bigger the job becomes.

-There are multiple ways to retake control over a messy house.
+There are multiple ways to retake control of a messy house.
 For most, the best way would be to contact our licensed and bonded cleaning service.
 Hiring a maid service, even for a one-time deep clean, can completely refresh your home and make cleaning manageable again.
 It also serves as a powerful motivation hack.
 Seeing your home looking bright and tidy is the perfect inspiration to stay on top of weekly chores.
-It will remind you of just how beautiful your home can be with regular care.
-From there, you can use simple motivational strategies – like the five outlined below – to keep yourself on track.
+It will remind you how beautiful your home can be with regular care.
+From there, you can use simple motivational strategies and practical cleaning tips– like the five outlined below – to keep yourself on track.

 1. Start small.